coder-Rishi05/JAVA_PROGRAMS/Exception handling/0 questions.md

 ```

 ```
-3. Write a Java program to create a method that reads a file and throws an exception if the file is not found
+3. Write a Java program to create a method that reads a file and throws an exception if the file is not found. ✅
 ```

 ```